vim-advent-calendar/vimways.org/content/2018/plitter-search-for-newbies.md

 OK, so we all came to the conclusion of `9w` to get to `hello`?
 Vim has the interestingly decided that `=`, `(`, `)`, `+`, and `"` started words so we had to add 4 to our initial count, which makes it hard count correctly and, if we were wrong, there isn't a "repeat" command for `[count]w`.

-There is another line-wise search in vim that is slightly more efficient, even if slightly less precise.
+There is another [line-wise motion][:help-left-right-motions] in vim that is slightly more efficient, even if slightly less precise.
 Consider our former example, but this time we want to get to the `e` of `hello`: we can type `fe` and repeat the search with `;`.
 Since this is a line-wise search and `e` happens to be the last `e` you could just hold down `;` and you will hit the correct spot.
 That's not nearly as precise, but I don't have to count the `e`'s to get to where I want to go.
 This, in my counting deficient brain, is a plus as holding `w` will certainly overshoot the target.
 But what happens when you have something like the following and you want to move to `apply`?

 ```vim
 var oldUnload = window.onbeforeunload;